 Figure 13 shows the distribution of the number of cases of mesothelioma among Michigan residents by county.
 The southeast and central region of Michigan has the highest number of cases of mesothelioma.
 Increased cases of mesothelioma in Marquette County in the Upper Peninsula are thought to be from asbestos exposure on equipment used in paper mills, and mining operations where asbestos was a contaminant during ore mining as well as exposure from asbestos insulation during ore processing.
 Increased cases in Bay and Saginaw counties are thought to be from asbestos exposure used in the largest shipyard that was in Michigan, and foundries in Saginaw County.
 In Muskegon and Kent counties as well as the Detroit metropolitan area, asbestos exposure occurred within the numerous industrial facilities located in these regions.
+There was a total of 2,338 cases from 2002-2021.
 Figure 14 shows the average annual incidence rates of mesothelioma among Michigan residents by county.
-The counties with the highest rates are: Clare (2.3 per 100,000); Marquette (2.2 per 100,000); Bay and Delta (each with 1.8 per 100,000); and Midland and St. Clair (each with 1.7 per 100,000).
-The annual average mesothelioma incidence rate for 2001-2020 in Michigan was 1.0 cases per 100,000.
+The counties with the highest rates are Clare and Marquette (each with 2.1 per 100,000); Midland (1.9 per 100,000); Bay and St. Clair (each with 1.7 per 100,000);

+Muskegon (1.4 per 100,000); and Livingston and Saginaw (each with 1.2 per 100,000).
+The annual average mesothelioma incidence rate for 2002-2021 in Michigan was 1.0 cases per 100,000.